This article may contain compensated links. Please read disclaimer for more info.

 In the remote Hiva Oa (Marquesas Islands), you will find giant tiki, mysterious stone statues guarding the forest permanently.
 Nobody really knows who built them and their purpose, but now that you have made it to the end of the world, they are well worth a visit.

 Sometimes, you just need a dreamy beach with turquoise water for a refreshing bath and a nap under a coconut tree.
 From Tahiti’s black sand to the white sand of everywhere else, French Polynesia beaches are as beautiful as they are printed in travel magazines.

 There are lists of the most popular or most beautiful beaches in French Polynesia everywhere on the net, but if you ask the locals, you may find a slice of paradise for the day somewhere else and have it all to yourself!

 Hit the Trails

 French Polynesia is made of volcanic islands, with many hiking trails of all levels.
-The list of most popular Polynesian hikes includes Mount Aorai (Tahiti), the Moorea peaks, or Maupiti.
-Of course, there are many more but they often require a guide.
+The list of most popular Polynesian hikes includes Mount Aorai (Tahiti), the Moorea peaks, and Maupiti.
+Of course, there are many more, but they often require a guide.